rishabkumar7/ltc-devops-project/README.md

 # LTC DevOps Project

-This is the sample application for the DevOps Capstone Project.
-It shows your favorite TV Shows or movies, the front-end is in React and the API is written in Python using FastAPI.
+This is the sample application for the DevOps Capstone Project on [Learn to Cloud.](https://learntocloud.guide) It shows your favorite TV Shows or movies, the front-end is in React and the API is written in Python using FastAPI.

 ## Application